Sidd1032/Customer-Churn-Prediction-and-Mitigation/README.md

 Customer Churn Prediction and Mitigation

 Tools Used: Python, Machine Learning, Jupyter Notebook

+Objective:
-This project focused on analyzing customer behavior to predict the likelihood of churn using advanced analytics and machine learning techniques.
-Key steps included:
+The goal of this project was to analyze customer behavior and predict churn using advanced analytics and machine learning techniques.
+By identifying customers likely to churn, businesses can implement targeted retention strategies to reduce customer turnover and improve profitability.

+Steps Undertaken:

-Data Preprocessing:
+Data Understanding and Preprocessing:

-Cleaned and prepared a dataset containing customer details such as demographic information, subscription tenure, and service usage patterns.
-Handled missing values and transformed categorical variables into numerical representations for machine learning algorithms.
+The dataset contained key columns like customerID, gender, SeniorCitizen, tenure, InternetService, Contract, MonthlyCharges, TotalCharges, and the target column Churn.
+Missing values in TotalCharges were imputed appropriately, and data types were corrected to ensure consistency.
+Features such as Contract, PaymentMethod, and InternetService were encoded using one-hot or label encoding techniques.
 Exploratory Data Analysis (EDA):

-Visualized customer behaviors and trends using Python libraries like Matplotlib and Seaborn.
-Identified key factors correlated with churn, such as contract type, tenure, and monthly charges.
+Visualized churn distribution to understand the proportion of customers leaving.
+Analyzed correlations between features and churn.
+For example:
+Customers with shorter tenure or month-to-month contracts showed higher churn rates.
+Higher MonthlyCharges correlated with a higher likelihood of churn, particularly for customers with premium services.
+Generated visualizations (e.g., histograms, bar charts, and heatmaps) to identify trends and insights.
 Feature Engineering:

-Created new features to enhance model performance, such as tenure buckets and interaction terms between payment methods and churn.
-Scaled continuous variables for uniformity across features.
-Modeling:
+Derived new features, such as average charges per tenure, to capture customer behavior trends.
+Normalized numerical variables (tenure, MonthlyCharges, etc.) to enhance model performance.
+Model Development:

-Built and evaluated various machine learning models, including Logistic Regression, Decision Trees, Random Forests, and Gradient Boosting (e.g., XGBoost, LightGBM).
+Used supervised machine learning models like Logistic Regression, Decision Trees, Random Forest, Gradient Boosting (XGBoost), and Support Vector Machines (SVM).
+Split the data into training and testing sets (80:20) and applied stratified sampling to balance the target variable.
-Tuned hyperparameters using GridSearchCV and RandomizedSearchCV to optimize performance metrics like accuracy, precision, recall, and F1-score.
+Evaluated models using metrics like accuracy, precision, recall, F1-score, and AUC-ROC to measure their ability to identify churn.
-Results:

-Achieved a high-performing predictive model with accurate churn predictions, enabling identification of high-risk customers.
-Interpreted feature importances to provide actionable insights for customer retention strategies.
+Random Forest and Gradient Boosting showed the best performance, with an AUC-ROC score above 85%.
+Hyperparameter Tuning:

+Optimized models using techniques like Grid Search and Randomized Search to improve accuracy and generalization.
-Mitigation Strategies:
+Insights and Mitigation Strategies:

-Suggested targeted interventions such as offering personalized discounts, improving support for long-tenured customers, and enhancing services for customers with specific contract types.
-Developed a churn dashboard for real-time monitoring of customer segments at risk.
-This project demonstrated expertise in data analysis, predictive modeling, and business impact strategy development, ultimately supporting efforts to retain customers and reduce churn.
+Identified high-risk customer segments (e.g., customers with month-to-month contracts or those with low tenure).
+Proposed retention strategies such as offering discounts for long-term contracts, improving service quality, and personalizing customer engagement.
+Deployment and Evaluation:

+Built a predictive system to flag high-risk customers in real-time using Python and deployed it in a test environment.
+Regularly monitored model performance and updated it with new data to ensure its relevance.
+Outcome:
+The project successfully demonstrated the use of machine learning to predict churn with high accuracy, enabling proactive retention efforts.
+Insights derived from the analysis allowed the creation of targeted strategies, leading to a potential reduction in churn and improvement in customer satisfaction.